MESSAGE FROM THE HOSTS

 Simply put, we are bringing the Beefsteak back.

 Thank you to all of you who made our previous Beefsteaks a giant success.
-To date we have raised over $70,000 for the LA Food Bank, consumed an unquantifiable amount of steak and booze, and transacted a billion units of pleasure.
+We have been able to fundraise for the LA Food Bank, consumed an unquantifiable amount of steak and booze, and transacted a billion units of pleasure.

 But just remember the etiquette described by one party-goer quoted in 1939 — “When you go to a Beefsteak, you got to figure on eating and drinking until it comes out of your ears.
 Otherwise it would be bad manners.”